ayatokura/digital-call-kits/IBMLABS/README.txt

 CallforCodeDayPlan.pdf: A graphical field guide that introduces the methodology and provides example timetables and agendas for running the Call for Code Day for your organization.

+callSocial.png: Banner for your team members to use in social media to announce their participation in the Call for Code.

 emailBanner.jpg: A banner to paste at the top of all nurture email messages.

 emailSample1.pdf: Sample email that can be used to introduce the Call for Code to developers in your organization and announce the upcoming Call for Code Day.